fadado/jqt/docs/content/template.md

 * If an expression evaluates to `empty` the whole line vanishes.
 * If an expression produces only one value the snippet is replaced with this value.
-* If an expression produces multiple values the whole line is repeated multiple times, whith the expression evaluated again each time.
+* If an expression produces multiple values the whole line is repeated multiple times, with the expression evaluated again each time.

 #### Actions